steqeq/0000/docs/contribute/toolchain.md

 ## rocm-docs-core

-[rocm-docs-core](https://github.com/ROCm/rocm-docs-core) is an AMD-maintained project that applies customization for our documentation.
+[rocm-docs-core](https://github.com/ROCm/rocm-docs-core) is an AMD-maintained project that applies customizations for the ROCm documentation.
 This project is the tool most ROCm repositories use as part of their documentation build pipeline.
 It is available as a [pip package on PyPI](https://pypi.org/project/rocm-docs-core/).